freebsd-ita/gufi-blog/content/elk-2.md

 nginx is saving logs to (i.e.) _/var/log/nginx/nginx.access.log_, logstash knows how to decompose nginx access log events and where to save them so what are we missing?
 Right, a beer.

-Well, actually we are missing something that 'monitors' /var/log/nginx/nginx.access.log and that, in case of new events, sends deltas of it to a remote endpoint (basically something like splunk-forwarder); for our purposes we'll use something called logstash-forwarder-java.
+Well, actually we are missing something that 'monitors' /var/log/nginx/nginx.access.log and that, in case of new events, sends deltas of it to a remote endpoint (basically something like splunk-forwarder); for our purposes we'll use something called **logstash-forwarder-java**.
-I know, I know: it's not in our ports, but feel free to use the one with have in our ports (the one golang based), I'll continue using the java-based one (we have already installed java, dude).
+I know, I know: it's not in our ports, but feel free to use the one with have in our ports (the one Golang based), I'll continue using the java-based one (we have already installed java, dude).